Unreal Animation Framework (UAF)

 At this stage, playing the level should result in the character staying in an idle pose.
 Since the default animation system is disabled on the Skeletal Mesh, seeing the idle animation confirms that UAF is correctly evaluating and driving the animation.

-One of the key concepts in Unreal Animation Framework (UAF) is the Trait Stack.
+One of the key concepts in Unreal Animation Framework (UAF) is the Trait Stack, which defines how animation is constructed and evaluated.

-A Trait represents a small unit of animation logic, such as playing an animation, modifying a pose, or applying a specific behavior.
-Instead of building all logic inside a single graph, UAF organizes animation as a stack of these traits.
+A Trait represents a small unit of animation logic, such as playing an animation, blending poses, or modifying the result.
+Instead of building all logic inside a single graph, UAF organizes animation as a stack of these modular traits.

 The Trait Stack is an ordered collection of traits that are evaluated together to produce the final animation pose.
 Each trait contributes to the result, either by generating a pose or modifying an existing one.

-This approach allows animation to be built in a modular and layered way.
+This approach allows animation to be built in a layered and modular way.
 For example, a typical stack might include:

 A base reference pose